xianhadia/xianhadia.github.io/_pages/cv.md

 ## Education

 - **Georgia Institute of Technology**
-  *PhD in Computational Science and Engineering* — GPA: 4.0 / 4.0
+  *PHD in Computational Science and Engineering* — GPA: 4.0 / 4.0
   *2024 – Present*

 - **Georgia Institute of Technology**